 What to expect when you call the helpline

-The safety of children lies at the heart of the work of the helpline.
+As a child protection charity, the safety of children lies at the heart of the work of the helpline.

 Our confidentiality policy is explained to callers at the beginning of their call, and these details are clearly displayed on our website.